DEFRA/ahwr-migration-etl/README.md

 - TestNewWorldApplications.json
 - TestOldWorldApplications.json

-These will be the outputs from te FCP Postgres database
+These will be the outputs from the FCP Postgres database

 You will also need to include the file that represents the status history entries which will have been exported from Azure table storage, and this needs to match whatever name you supplied in the USE_FILE variable in the .env file.